 Individuals in these roles have project leadership and management roles and are responsible for achieving project objectives.
-They possess a sound theoretical knowledge base and use a range of specialised, technical and managerial competencies to initiate, plan, execute and evaluate their own work and/or the work of others.
+They possess a sound theoretical knowledge base and use a range of specialised,

 Students who complete this course will typically be able to perform project management job roles in Business services and other industries.